esBeee/slate/source/includes/_credit_accounts.md

 {
   "meta": {
     "tester_points": "2",
-    "euros": "5.98"
+    "monetary": "5.98"
   }
 }
 ```

-This endpoint receives the user's current amount of tester points and euros.
+This endpoint receives the user's current amount of tester points and money.

 ### HTTP Request